 - Boil the jam until you reach the jam setting point.
 You can use a thermometer to help judge the set, but also a frozen plate test.
 It's just like determining the marmalade setting point so watch the jam as it boils: the bubbles will be more stable when you approach the perfect set.

 Tip: you don't have to peel the plums to make jam, which makes this recipe even easier to do.
 Just wash and chop the fruit, discarding the stone and stems as you go.

 Plum jam is great plain, but why not try infusing it?
 You can infuse it with your favourite tea or spices, like cinnamon or cardamom.

 Adding spices like cinnamon yields a plum jam that tastes like plum pie filling.
 It's amazing the flavour you can get out of just one cinnamon stick.

 Canning tools to make your jam-making easier

 Don't forget, if you are afraid of home canning, or if you don't have the proper tools, I have product reviews on the blog for a home canning starter kit that you can purchase from Amazon to get you going (tool kit on Amazon & starter kit from Bernardin on Amazon).
 Make sure to have a probe thermometer to take away the guessing of when the jam is cooked enough.
-I own a pink Thermapen which is very fast at registering temperatures and temperature changes, but the Thermoworks Dot can be used hands-free so would be more appropriate here.
+I use a Thermapen which is very fast at registering temperatures and temperature changes, but the ChefAlarm is a great hands-free option!

 The basic plum jam recipe is adapted from Camilla Wynne's book Preservation Society Home Preserves (available on Amazon).